Tuesday 24th November 2015. 6 pm-ish. Pitch dark, bloody freezing, wild, wet, windy day on Wild and Magic Islay. No fire on yet in the house.

 As the dram is poured into the glass there are a few cheeky wee bubbles which quickly disperse.
-They say bubbles are an indicator of alcholic strength.
+They say bubbles are an indicator of alcoholic strength.

 Pale creamy gold.
 This dram is bourbon and sherry, but the sherry must be about 4th fill as the dram is very pale gold.
 It is very creamy and oily with a band of gold rolling to the edge of the glass.
 The liquid is heavy in the glass and doesn’t make a sound as you shake it about.

 Underneath very floral, like heather and bluebells then sandy and honey.
-A three layer construction.
+A three-layer construction.
 Crisp and fresh underlying.
-A fresh, lemony zing with sweet, floral tendrils flowing up out the glass.
-Reminds me of an old fashioned bridal bouquet handpicked from wild flowers.
+A fresh, lemony zing with sweet, floral tendrils flowing up out of the glass.
+Reminds me of an old-fashioned bridal bouquet handpicked from wildflowers.

 A smell of fresh linen.
 There is condensation on the side of the glass from my breath as it is so cold in the room…